Creation of the Master Mekong Pharma

 ACHIEVEMENTS AND FUTURE INITIATIVES

-first-year students graduated
+students graduated in Master 2

-hours of courses taught in 2014
+hours of courses taught since 2012

 of the funding provided by Fondation Pierre Fabre

 The Foundation will continue its action until 2019, in order to fully support the 6th promotion.
 This program benefits from the logistical and financial support of the Agence Universitaire de la Francophonie.

 - Agence universitaire de la francophonie – AUF (funding for teaching assignments and scholarships)

 - Phnom Penh faculty of pharmacy, (consulting, teaching on pharmacokinetics)

 - Vientiane faculty of pharmacy (consulting, teaching on proper drug use and pharmacovigilance)

 - Hanoi University of Pharmacy (consulting, teaching on medicine quality control)